 What is a performance/narrow network health plan?

-Known as performance/narrow network plans, insurers plans that offer these work with a smaller pool of doctors, hospitals, and treatment centers, who agree to a lower price for services with the expectation that they will get greater patient volume.
-That in turn can keep down the premiums consumers pay typical around a 30% savings
+A performance/narrow network health plan is offered under a smaller pool of doctors, hospitals, and treatment centers, who agree to a lower price for services with the expectation that they will get greater patient volume.
+That in turn

 What is an H.S.A?

 A Health Savings Account (H.S.A.) is a tax-free bank account that can pay for present and future health expenses incurred by you and your family members.
 The account holder has the option to deduct money from their gross income which in turn, lowers their overall taxable income.
 There is a triple tax benefit to being enrolled in an H.S.A. – contributions are excluded from federal income tax, interest earnings are tax-deferred and withdrawals for eligible expenses are tax-exempt.

 There are also long-term financial benefits to owning an H.S.A. since you can save over time for future medical expenses, funds roll over from year to year with no overall limit and the account is portable so you can take it with you even when you switch plans, companies, or retire.